 - There are several instances of this during Star Trek: The Original Series, especially during dramatic scenes featuring female cast members.
 This should not be surprising, as it was very common in many TV series of the period.
 One simple example appears in a conversation between Leila and Spock near the end of the episode "This Side of Paradise".

 - Star Trek: The Next Generation has several.

 - One occurs in "Unification I" from season 5.
-Amanda (Spock's mother) performs it during her scene with Picard.
-She goes for more of a "preoccupied" kind of downstage turn, but it's understandable since she is distraught over her son's apparent defection.
+Perrin (Spock's step-mother) performs it during her scene with Picard.
+She goes for more of a "preoccupied" kind of downstage turn, but it's understandable since she is distraught over Spock's apparent defection.

 - Also Star Trek: Deep Space Nine, usually when Sisko is having a long, involved chat with someone.

 - Quite common in the original Perry Mason television series.
 Especially frequent during the courtroom scenes to add movement and interest during witness testimony.

 - In a recent episode of Covert Affairs, Auggie and Parker, by this time his fiancée, have such a moment when he "reveals all" while being held hostage.

 - In Freelancer, there's a cutscene where Trent and Juni talk to Dr. Sinclair at her dig-site.
 She does the Dramatic Downstage Turn several times in close proximity, like a goddamned revolving door!

 - Occurs often during conversations in the Mass Effect series, though the turns rarely persist longer than one or two sentences.

 - Parodied in Greystone Inn, when the main characters are interviewing a woman who used to work for a soap opera; she keeps Downstage Turning, and they react the way one might expect if someone tried this in real life.
 Argus finally gets fed up and forces her to resume normal eye contact, at which point she admits that she can't work for a comic strip.